-I’m sitting at McDonald’s as the Macy’s Thanksgiving parade blares behind me on the television.
+I'm sitting at McDonald's as the Macy's Thanksgiving parade blares behind me on the television.
+I drink my coffee, look outside, and smile.
+I have so much to be thankful for.

 The cost of gratitude

-The truth is the world is full of pain and suffering.
-Hardship and turmoil.
-Disappointment and regret.
-So the fact that I can be thankful (and mean it) today is, in its own way, a small miracle.
+Today, I'm aware of the fact that life is better than I deserve, which is saying something these days.
+The world is full of pain and suffering, hardship and turmoil, disappointment and regret.
+So the fact that I can be thankful and mean it is, in its own way, a small miracle.

-I am not lucky, fortunate, or merely disciplined.
-I am expected.
-To do something with the grace I’ve been given.
+I'm learning there is a responsibility that comes with privilege.
+That I am blessed to bless.
+Gifted to give.
+I am not lucky, fortunate, or merely disciplined; I am expected to do something with the grace I've been given.
+And so are you.

-When I was younger, I didn’t understand gratitude.
+When I was younger, I didn't understand gratitude.
 In a universe that seemed to hurt for no reason, giving thanks felt disingenuous.
-Living in a world where children dying of hunger is a reality, it just didn’t make sense.
+Living in a world where children die of hunger every day, it just didn't make sense.
 But now I understand.
+Being grateful is a choice.

 - I am thankful for my health, for being able to run half-marathons and eat turkey dinners.